By VIN Community Contributors

 - St. Bernard

 - Bassett Hound

-The history of front limb lameness in a young, large breed dog is suggestive of elbow dysplasia.
-Examination of the elbow may show pain, thickening or swelling, and restricted movement.
-Radiographs of the elbow will usually confirm the diagnosis although FMCP and OCD might not be clearly demonstrated.
-Even in these cases there are usually radiographic signs that suggest the diagnosis.
-Advanced imaging studies, particularly computed tomography (CT), may also be helpful.
-Ultimately, surgical exploration of the joint may be needed to provide a complete diagnosis.
+The history of front leg lameness in a young, large breed dog is suggestive of elbow dysplasia.
+When examined, the elbow may show pain, thickening or swelling, and restricted movement.
+Radiographs of the elbow will usually confirm the diagnosis.
+There are usually radiographic signs that suggest the diagnosis.
+Advanced imaging studies, particularly computed tomography (CT scan), may be helpful.
+Ultimately, surgery may be needed to provide a complete diagnosis.
 In recent years, such exploration is most often done with an arthroscope, a camera that is inserted in the joint without the need of major open surgery.

 The use of an arthroscope provides the preferred means of diagnosis and treatment for many cases of elbow dysplasia.
-Some cases may be managed with open joint surgery and still others may do well with medications alone such as anti-inflammatories.
-Early surgical management of these problems provides the best chance for minimizing arthritic changes in these elbows, but it must be conceded that virtually all dysplastic elbows will develop some degree of arthritis.
+Some cases may be managed with open joint surgery and still others may do well with medications alone, such as anti-inflammatories.
+Early surgical management of these problems provides the best chance for minimizing arthritic changes in these elbows, but virtually all dysplastic elbows will develop some degree of arthritis.
 Older dogs, where arthritis is well established, may still benefit to some degree from arthroscopic surgery but the benefits are less predictable.
-The newest generation of canine anti-inflammatory drugs along with chondroprotectives such as glucosamine and diets high in omega-3 fatty acids can also provide some relief.
-Elbow replacement is an exciting new treatment that has been developed in the last couple of years and, although not widely available, holds great promise for the future.
+The newest generation of canine anti-inflammatory drugs, along with supplements such as glucosamine and diets high in omega-3 fatty acids, can also provide some relief.